EBI-Metagenomics/notebooks/src/docs/analysis/version6/mobilome.md

     affiliation-url: https://www.ebi.ac.uk
 date: last-modified
 citation: true
-description: Description of mobilome annotation in the MGnify assembly analysis bundle.
+description: Description of mobilome annotation in the MGnify assembly analysis.
 ---

-The [Mobilome annotation pipeline](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline) is a separate pipeline run after [VIRify](virify.md) as part of the [assembly analysis bundle](assembly.md).
-It predicts and annotates mobile genetic elements (MGEs) — including plasmids, phages, insertion sequences, and integrative conjugative elements — in prokaryotic genomes and metagenomes, outputting results in GFF3 format.
+The [Mobilome annotation pipeline (MAP)](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline) is a separate pipeline run after [VIRify](virify.md) as part of the [assembly analysis](assembly.md).
+It predicts and annotates mobile genetic elements ([MGE](../../glossary.md#mge)), outputting results in GFF3 format.
 VIRify results are incorporated into the mobilome annotation.

 ## Results available on MGnify

+For each analysed [assembly](../../glossary.md#assembly), MGnify displays and provides downloads for:

-- `mobilome.gff.gz`: Integrated MGE annotations in GFF3 format
+- The integrated [MGE](../../glossary.md#mge) annotations in GFF3 format.
-- `mobilome.fasta`: Sequence records for all predicted mobile genetic elements
+- A FASTA file with the sequence records for all predicted mobile genetic elements.

 ## Technical and download reference